|

 With my experience with submerged arc weld

-“Hard Spots” in pressure vessel failures it was felt important
+“Hard Spots” in pressure vessel failures, I discussed the issue

-to discuss the issue with all North American mills.
+in visits with all North American pipemills.
 There were nine UOE

 pipe mills in the US and Canada all of whom were using specially designed

-high performance fused sub arc fluxes made especially for this service.
+high performance fused submerged arc fluxes made especially for this service.

-Fused fluxes, as found by Kotecki/Howden (Reference 3,) did not produce
+Fused fluxes, as found by Kotecki/Howden did not produce

 welds containing “Hard